AdobeDocs/commerce-frontend-core/src/pages/ui-components/filters.md

 ---
-group: ui-components-guide
-title: Filters component
+]title: Filters component | Commerce Frontend Development
+decsription:
 ---

+# Filters component

 The Filters component renders UI controls for filtering and applies filtering.
 Must be a child of the [Listing component](listing-grid.html).